lp-wan/ip-compression/draft-ietf-lpwan-ipv6-static-context-hc.md

 The SCHC header compression mechanism is independent of the specific LPWAN technology over which it will be used.

-Moreover, LPWAN technologies are also characterized, among others, by a very reduced data unit and/or payload size
+LPWAN technologies are also characterized, among others, by a very reduced data unit and/or payload size
 {{I-D.ietf-lpwan-overview}}.
 However, some of these technologies do not support layer two fragmentation, therefore the only option for